unikraft/docs/content/en/community/hackathons/sessions/contributing-to-unikraft/content/Overview_Example-of-External-Library.md

    		endif
    ```

-   Each test case has its own variable in order to allow testing just some tests from the whole suite.
+   Each test case has its own variable in order to allow testing just some functions from the whole suite.

 #### Makefile.uk